 We always hope that you have the best student experience whilst studying at University.
 However, we understand that things don’t always go to plan.
-There’s a three-stage process for OU complaints, and we’ve provided some helpful guidance below on some options for you.
+There’s a three-stage process for making complaints about the University, and we’ve provided some helpful guidance below on some options for you if you find yourself in this position.

-If you need any help during the complaint process, our Individual Representation Service can offer support and advice with Stage 2 and above complaint/appeals.
+If you need any help during the complaint process, our Individual Representation Service can offer support and advice with Open University Stage 2 and above complaints/appeals.

 What should I do first?